8 parts of speech definitions and examples

 • He is a good boy.

-• They are playing in the field.
+• They are playing on the field.

 • She was suffering from a fever.